ruchisahota/gaia/v1/doc/documentation.md

 #### `destinationTags (external:selectors_list)`

-DestinationTags contains the tags used to identify destination
+DestinationTags contains the tags used to identify destination.

 | Characteristics | Value  |
 | -               | -:     |